Azure/bicep-types-az/docs/adr/adr-11882-publication-of-providers-package.md

 `azure/bicep-types-az/tree/autogenerate-<git-commit-ish>`  branches depending on the trigger (a '`<git-commit-ish>`' is a truncated commit sha256 digest)

-When a new version of the Bicep is close to being released, the person cutting a release performs the following steps:
+When a new version of Bicep is close to being released, the person cutting a release performs the following steps:

 1. Chose to either manually merge the autogenerate branch into `main` or manually trigger the **update-types.yml** workflow to update the `/generated` folder.
 This is typically reviewed, but not in great detail.